usarscotus/legal-directory/frcp/rule_26.md

 &nbsp;&nbsp;&nbsp;&nbsp;(B) with respect to a discovery request, response, or objection, it is:

-(i) consistent with these rules and warranted by existing law or by a nonfrivolous argument for extending, modifying, or reversing existing law, or for establishing new law;
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) consistent with these rules and warranted by existing law or by a nonfrivolous argument for extending, modifying, or reversing existing law, or for establishing new law;

-&nbsp;&nbsp;(ii) not interposed for any improper purpose, such as to harass, cause unnecessary delay, or needlessly increase the cost of litigation; and
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) not interposed for any improper purpose, such as to harass, cause unnecessary delay, or needlessly increase the cost of litigation; and

-&nbsp;&nbsp;&nbsp;&nbsp;(iii) neither unreasonable nor unduly burdensome or expensive, considering the needs of the case, prior discovery in the case, the amount in controversy, and the importance of the issues at stake in the action.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(iii) neither unreasonable nor unduly burdensome or expensive, considering the needs of the case, prior discovery in the case, the amount in controversy, and the importance of the issues at stake in the action.

 &nbsp;&nbsp;(2) Failure to Sign.
 Other parties have no duty to act on an unsigned disclosure, request, response, or objection until it is signed, and the court must strike it unless a signature is promptly supplied after the omission is called to the attorney's or party's attention.